Positional Encodings

 Transformers process all tokens in parallel through self-attention, so they have no inherent information about sequence order.
 Positional encoding is the extra signal we add to tell the model where each word sits in the sequence.
 In practice, we assign each position in the input (1st word, 2nd word, etc.) a unique vector and add that to the token’s word embedding.
 You can think of it like giving each word a timestamp or a coordinate.
 For example, consider the French sentence “Je suis étudiant” (“I am a student”).
 Before feeding it into a Transformer encoder, we take the embedding of each word (the green bars below) and add a positional vector (yellow bars) that encodes that word’s position in the sentence.

 The model can use that information in attention and later layers by adding the position vector to each word embedding.
-In effect, the Transformer can now distinguish “the first word” from “the second word,” etc. This turns the Transformer from order-agnostic to order-aware.
+In effect, the transformer can now distinguish “the first word” from “the second word,” etc. This turns the transformer from order-agnostic to order-aware.
 Intuitively, you might imagine the positional encoding as a kind of barcode: it uniquely labels token positions so that downstream layers can factor in where in the sequence each token appeared.
 This is critical for language tasks.
 For example, with proper positional encoding, “The cat sat on the mat.” is very different from “The mat sat on the cat,” and the model can learn that difference.

 Originally, positional encodings were introduced in the “Attention Is All You Need” paper, which states that “we must inject some information about the relative or absolute position of the tokens in the sequence.”
 The paper then adds these positional vectors to the input embeddings at the bottom of the model.
-A strong interview answer would note this key quote: a pure Transformer has no recurrence/convolution, so it needs this extra signal.
+A strong interview answer would note this key quote: a pure transformer has no recurrence/convolution, so it needs this extra signal.
 Another way to see why it’s needed: without positional encodings, a self-attention layer can attend equally to all tokens but has no bias to prefer one order over another.
 In that case, “John likes cats” and “Cats like John” would look the same to the model.

-What is absolute positional encoding?
+What is absolute positional encoding, and how does it work?

-To make Transformers order-aware, we inject positional information by adding a position vector to each word’s embedding.
+To make transformers order-aware, we inject positional information by adding a position vector to each word’s embedding.
 This vector can be computed in two ways:

 Sinusoidal (fixed): Deterministic, no learned parameters, and supports extrapolation to longer sequences